The Salzillo Museum, Museo Salzillo, Murcia

 Click to see images of the Napolitan nativity scene

 The Neapolitan nativity scene was collected over decades by Carmelo and Emilio García de Castro, and was acquired for the museum by the the Fundación San Antonio for an undisclosed sum.

 The 18th century collection is considered to be one of the finest of its type in the world, along with those belonging to the March Foundation in Palma de Mallorca, the Certosa di San Martino in Naples and the national museum of Bavaria in Munich.
 The pieces in the collection are large and remarkable for their technical perfection and realism as well as the quality of the materials used, and the same is true of the scenery in which they are displayed, which is a combination of biblical and 18th century elements.
+The belén is characterful and ebullient in its detail, full of larger than life characters and personality, and crammed full of detail.
 Some of the figures previously belonged to the Borbón royal family and the personal collection of Carlos III, and others created by the Neapolitan master Giuseppe Sanmartino are also included.